Skip to content

 Working in Slovenia — what you need to know

-Slovenia is a small, high-wage economy tucked between Austria, Croatia and Italy.
-Its GDP per capita is among the highest in Central Europe, and minimum wage (EUR 1,254/month in 2024) reflects this.
-Slovenian industry concentrates on precision manufacturing, construction, and tourism (Ljubljana, Lake Bled, the Soča Valley).
-The country is quiet, safe, and has one of Europe's lowest crime rates — qualities many Nepali workers value highly.
-Slovenia adopted the Euro and has been a Schengen member since 2007.
+Slovenia is a small, high-wage economy between Austria, Croatia and Italy.
+GDP per capita is among the highest in Central Europe, and the minimum wage of EUR 1,254/month reflects this.
+Slovenian industry focuses on precision manufacturing, construction, and tourism (Ljubljana, Lake Bled, the Soča Valley).

 Why this destination